 - Most third party applications (including Drupal and WordPress) ship with support for accessing such information via the LDAP protocol

-- Allows any LDAP client to be able to access the directory
+- Allows any LDAP client access to the directory

 - Supports anonymous connections for a limited set of data, similar to what you can obtain anonymously via the existing MIT People Directory